akiraspeirs/future-ideas/README.md

 ## How we achieve the high-level goals
-### Your IDE visualises live production data flowing through your application's code paths (shows density etc).
+### Your IDE visualises live production data flowing through your application's code paths.
 * A service will interpret all logged production commands and produced aggregated data about how often each command is called.
 * An IDE plugin wil pull down this data and visualise this to the user.
 * Logs will include a process identifier so you can visualise how commands flow on to other commands.